 Not all devices available meet Australian standards.
 Look for products carrying a watermark product certification.
 You can only install approved devices in Queensland.

 A licensed plumber will need to install your diversion system.
-You must:

 - lawn and garden irrigation